wngTn/MolSim/doc_pages/README_5.md

 The forces in the inner cells (lighter color) are calculated in the usual fashion.

-This way we can calculate sub domains indipendently from each other because they do not interfere with each other in any way.
+This way we can calculate subdomains independently of each other because they do not interfere with each other in any way.
 We do not have to synchronize anything, however, we do have some calculation overhead ad the borders, as we calculate the forces at the borders twice, since we do not use newton's third law.

 ### Benchmarks ###